 Morning Routine Chart for Kids – Do you need a tool to help your children get moving in the mornings?
 This morning routine chart for children will help you foster good habits in your children by giving them the structure they need to be more independent in the mornings.
-Download your FREE copy below. || SKIP TO THE DOWNLOAD HERE ||
+Get your FREE Editable Morning Routine Chart below.

 Unlike adults, they didn’t have morning routines established yet.
 As adults, we naturally do the same things every morning.
 I get up, go to the bathroom, go downstairs, drink water, start breakfast… it’s the same every.single.day.

 Our children did not yet have this built-in habit and they didn’t know how to get ready for school without lots of instruction and hand-holding.
 So, I jotted down our typical morning routine, tweaked it a bit, and made this super simple list:

 We try to get up before the kids in the morning so we can get dressed and caffeinated before they wake up.
 Unfortunately, this doesn’t always happen.
 Now, when they get up before us, they know just what to do.

-Using the Morning Routine for School
+Using a Morning Routine Chart for School

 Another handy trick we’ve found is to keep the kid’s school uniforms or outfits on a bookshelf instead of in their drawers.
 No more digging around in drawers in the morning!
 After school when they get changed they know to put their uniform (if it’s clean) back on the bookshelf for the next day.